 Ritz-Carlton Key Biscayne: I just got back from a stay here and I really loved it.
 It’s a full service beach resort, and it’s got everything you’d ever want in a vacation.
 Great island vibes, luxury, and a laid back atmosphere.
 The onsite tennis academy is a real perk for me.
-Book directly with Ritz-Carlton here or click here to read hundreds of reviews.
+Check rates and read reviews here.

 Sitting at the northern end of the barrier island that’s home to Miami Beach, Surfside is only 5 or so miles north of South Beach, but it couldn’t feel farther away.
 It’s a pretty quiet little community and it’s very family friendly.
 I think the beach along this stretch is probably the nicest in Miami (sand and water wise).
 It’s definitely an area where you can come for a relaxing beach vacation.
 There are some wonderful resorts in the area, and you’re still not far away from South Beach if you want to zip down for dinner.

 Grand Beach Hotel Surfside: The Grand Beach Hotel Surfside is an elegant property with amenities for days.
 A rooftop pool, beachside pools, hot tubs, a lobby bar, a gelato bar, tennis courts and even a nearby water slide – this place has it all.
 The rooms are chic but subtle.
-Click here to check pricing and availability during your stay.
+Check pricing and read reviews here.

 If Surfside is upscale, Bal Harbor is downright ritzy.
 Like, where the 1% of the 1% go.
 Like Crazy Rich Asians rich.
 I walked around some of the resorts and ogled as well as checked out the Shops at Bal Harbor.
 If you’re anything like me and you like beachy style, head into the St Regis and check out their little boutique.
 They had quite a few great beach brands and it’s a great little shop.

 Ritz-Carlton Bal Harbor (Bal Harbor): Just a short way off from the upscale shopping at Bal Harbour shops, yet hidden away from the hustle and bustle of the city, is the serene Ritz-Carlton Bal Harbour.
 With an Exhale spa, an award-winning fitness Center and only two elegant rooms per floor equipped with stand alone tubs and terraces, you’ll really get to experience what 5-star luxury is all about!
-Book directly with Ritz-Carlton here or click here to read hundreds of reviews.
+Check rates and read reviews here.